https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 BM: --planted corn and high gear and feeds, feed--

-AB: But another thing, there wasn't enough fences in here for these cattle, so
+AB: But another thing, there wasn't enough fences in here for these cattle, so [indecipherable] at that time--

 BM: It was all open range.